afaqirz67/Engineering_4_Notebook/README.md

 [SwingArmPart](https://cvilleschools.onshape.com/documents/b6caf09573d5052c39675569/w/1182089166d6448978cdb63c/e/e4d82f8a8982c92b87fb32c8?renderMode=0&uiState=616ec7fc3ecec27295a51a48)

 ### Reflection
 Creating this part from a drawing was more difficult than I expected.
 Combining the different drawing views with the various dimensions took several tries.
 Even though the part was made with simple extrudes, they were combined in relatively complex ways.
 Next time, I will spend more time analyzing the drawings before I actually start making the part!

 ## SKATEBOARD

 ### Assignment Description
-...
+This assignment had asked for sketching a skateboard and the instructions were relatively simple and step by step from Onshape itself.
+It had broken down every part into a separate section and all the steps were well described and the page also included short videos for every step.

 ### Evidence![Skateboard](https://user-images.githubusercontent.com/56890879/137754185-ee7d3e1e-953f-42db-8a32-9eaddb0acd07.png)